dotnet/docs-maui/docs/user-interface/controls/editor.md

 :::image type="content" source="media/editor/editor.png" alt-text="Screenshot of a basic Editor on Android.":::

-Entered text can then be accessed by reading the `Text` property, and the `TextChanged` and `Completed` events signal that user input has changed or been completed.
+Entered text can be accessed by reading the `Text` property, and the `TextChanged` and `Completed` events signal that the text has changed or been completed.

 The `TextChanged` event is raised when the text in the `Editor` changes, and the `TextChangedEventArgs` provide the text before and after the change via the `OldTextValue` and `NewTextValue` properties: